Sandeep Das

 Sandeep Das is an Indian tabla player and composer currently based in Boston, Massachusetts, United States.

 His collaboration with Yo-Yo Ma for The Silk Road Ensemble - Sing Me Home - won the Grammy award for Best World Music Album at the 59th Grammy Awards, 2017.
 He was previously nominated twice for the Grammy Award in 2005 and 2009.

 Early life and education

 Sandeep Das was born in Patna, Bihar, India.
 His family was originally from Chandannagar, West Bengal, relocating to Patna in the 1970s.
-Sandeep completed his schooling from St. Xavier's High School, Patna (1975–1985).
+Das completed his schooling from St. Xavier's High School, Patna (1975–1985).
 He graduated in English Literature with gold medal from Banaras Hindu University.
 He first began learning Tabla under Pt.
 Shiv Kumar Singh at the age of 8.

 Benares Gharana

-Sandeep started learning from Kishan Maharaj, under the Indian Guru-shishya tradition, at the age of 9.
-Sandeep would travel on weekends from his home in Patna, to Benaras, where his Guru lived.
+Das started learning from Kishan Maharaj, under the Indian Guru-shishya tradition, at the age of 9.
+Das would travel on weekends from his home in Patna, to Benaras, where his Guru lived.
 Later, his family shifted to Benares so that his musical education could continue unhindered.

 After 11 years of learning the Benaras Gharana style of Tabla playing, Das moved to Delhi in 1990, to pursue his career as a professional Tabla player.